katieloesch/hunting-buddy/README.md

 cd hunting-buddy
 ```

-### Running the Application Locally in a local development environment:
+### Running the Application in a Local Development Environment:

 **1. Install Dependencies**